Altermagnetic splitting of magnons in hematite ($\alpha$-Fe$_2$O$_3$): Relativistic physics

-As an example, we consider DMI vectors from iron atom A outwards to the first, third and fourth nearest neighbor bonds in Fig.~\ref{fig:DMI_vecs}.
-According to the rules in Ref.~\cite{MoriyaAnisotropicSuperex1960}, we find that $\bm{D}^{(1)}$, shown along the orange bond in Fig.~\ref{fig:DMI_vecs}(a), only has a $z$ component.
-This is in accordance with Eq.~\eqref{eq:calJ_1}.
-The midpoint between iron atoms A and D is a center of inversion, hence $\bm{D}^{(2)} \equiv 0$, which agrees with Eq.~\eqref{eq:calJ_2}.
-For the third and fourth nearest neighbor shell, we construct the DMI vector directions by assuming that the DMI is mediated only through superexchange with the nearest oxygen atom.
-This approximation likely does not paint the full picture, but is sufficient to capture all relevant effects.
-The result for $\bm{D}^{(3)}_{\bm{\delta}_{3_1}}$ does agree with the restriction in Eq.~\eqref{eq:calJ_3} and with the DMI vectors found in Ref.~\cite{danneggerMagneticPropertiesHematite2023}.
-These third-neighbor shell DMI vectors are shown along the blue bonds in Fig.~\ref{fig:DMI_vecs}(a,b).
-For the fourth nearest neighbor shell, there are no restrictions on the shape of the DMI vector in Eq.~\eqref{eq:calJ_4}, hence, the microscopic environment is of importance.
 The approximation to restrict ourselves to the DMI mediated by superexchange from the nearest oxygen atom results in DMI vectors along the red vectors in Fig.~\ref{fig:DMI_vecs}(a,b), which show a slight difference from the DMI vectors predicted by \textit{ab initio} methods in Ref.~\cite{danneggerMagneticPropertiesHematite2023} (apart from a global sign change due to a difference in the definition of the Hamiltonian).
 However, the DMI vectors we find do not violate any rule in Ref.~\cite{MoriyaAnisotropicSuperex1960}.
 We therefore proceed with the found vectors and provide them here for reference: